EReeves/SMUS/README.md

 ##Usage

-* Click on things to click on things.

-* You can scroll through the music list.
+* Scroll through the music list via mousewheel.

 * Hold right click and drag to move the window.

-* Hold right click and scroll to change the volume.
+* Hold right click and scroll (via mousewheel) to change the volume.

-* Start typing for a simple search.
+* Just start typing to search for songs.

-* The Left and Right keys are used to scroll through songs.
+* Press the Left and Right keys to scroll through songs.

-* The Up and Down keys are used to skip through songs.
+* Press the Up and Down keys to skip through songs.

 * Alt+F4 exits.